 The idea of “here today, gone tomorrow” appeals to foodies across the country, and people love exclusive, short-term access to great experiences.
-Restaurant pop-ups fulfill a desire for unique culinary experiences that people can’t get at any other point in time.
+Pop-up restaurants fulfill a desire for unique culinary experiences that people can’t get at any other point in time.

-So if you’ve been thinking about creating your own restaurant pop-up but you’re not sure where to begin, here’s your ultimate inspiration list to get your creative juices flowing.
+So if you’ve been thinking about creating your own restaurant pop-up but you’re not sure where to begin, here’s your ultimate inspiration list to get your creative juices flowing and help you plan.

 Fans of the AMC hit show Breaking Bad are familiar with chemistry teacher turned meth dealer Walter White.
-This Breaking Bad inspired pop-up bar in New York is reminiscent of Walter White’s RV lab, where customers can concoct their own cocktails using molecular mixology techniques.
-To enhance the “Walter White” feel, staff are dressed up in the iconic yellow jumpsuits and White’s alias in the show, “Heisenberg,” spray painted on the wall.
+This Breaking Bad-inspired pop-up bar in New York is reminiscent of Walter White’s RV lab, where customers can concoct their own cocktails using molecular mixology techniques.
+To enhance the “Walter White” concept, staff are dressed up in the iconic yellow jumpsuits and White’s alias in the show, “Heisenberg,” spray painted on the wall.